top

 In 1998, Thailand produced about 18.5 million tonnes of rice and exported some 6.37 million tonnes.
 Rice is cultivated on 56 million rai of land in Thailand.
 Of this, 30 million rai is in the "ISAN" with Hom Mali rice accounting for two million rai.
 In 1999 estimation are about 23 million tonnes but only 5.3 million exported due to competition with other countries.

-In 2003, Thai farmers are bitter about the effort to develop jasmine rice or Hom Mali flagrant rice from Thai varieties for cultivation in the USA.
-For them, this is a case of bio-piracy.
+In 2003, Thai farmers were bitter about the effort to develop jasmine rice or Hom Mali flagrant rice from Thai varieties for cultivation in the USA.
+For them, this was a case of bio-piracy.

 Home > Society > Isan area > Farmers